formkiq/docs.formkiq.com/docs/platform/database_schema.md

 ## Rulesets

-The following are the entities related to `Rulesets`.
+The following entities define rulesets and rules used for automation.
+Rulesets evaluate document conditions and can trigger workflows or other actions when matching documents are created or updated.

 ### Ruleset

-The Ruleset Entity consists of attributes that capture essential information about a ruleset.
+The Ruleset entity stores a versioned set of automation rules.
+Priority and status determine whether and how the ruleset participates in document processing.

 #### Entity Key Schema